ScottLogic/blog/_posts/2026-02-25-ai-concerns-regarding-developers.md

 ### The first unreputable layer of abstraction

 If you imagine "AI tools generating code" as the latest layer of abstraction in software development above high level languages and frameworks, this is the first where we have complete uncertainty of how consistently reliable it will be.
-A C# developer can rely on machine code working - the code has been written critically, published once and tested by many people around the world to be considered reputable.
-The application developer atop the C# language can treat it in the same way - popular, highly regarded languages have stood the test of time.
-There is no need to delve deeper into how it works.
+An application developer can rely on a programming language working reliably as it has been critically reviewed, published many times and used around the world by many people over a long period of time.
+A developer using that application within their project can treat it in the same way, as long as it follows the same principles.

 Code generated by an LLM will not be 100% reliable and therefore needs proper review.
-If we treat the AI code generation layer like all the others where we don't bother understanding how it works under the hood, we won't know how to fix it when it breaks down.
-AI generated code does not have the reputability of an industry grade language - it was born yesterday and must be treated as such.
+If this is not carried out consistently across the industry (which based on how easy it is to generate code now is likely) we run the risk of developing on mass terribly buggy and brittle programs.
+Unlike the other layers, code generated by LLMs can easily look good on the surface, but without due diligence and testing be unstable.
+We have to be more cautious depending on any code written by these tools; There's no knowing what standard of quality the codebase is written to, not even by the developer themselves!

 ### Junior job opportunities

 The obvious one - if these tools are cheaper than new hires and can already outperform them, what will happen to the new hires?
-And if _that's_ the case (just like the depopulation problem), what will happen to the senior developers down the line when no backfill exists?
+And if _that's_ the case, what will happen to the senior developers down the line when no backfill exists?

 ### Developers becoming maintainers

 Finally, it's worth acknowledging what will likely happen to our roles.
 AI, like the humans it was trained on, will make mistakes.
-Very soon the bottleneck of all development will be the speed at which humans can intervene and fix problems the LLMs write, removing all developers from the front lines entirely.
+Very soon the bottleneck of all software development will be the speed at which humans can intervene and fix problems the LLMs write.
 I think a lot of developers favourite part of programming is the creative problem-solving we get to do, and I suspect our transition to becoming maintainers of projects will remove a lot of this style of work.

 ## But AI will fix these problems for us!
 Potentially.
 I'll happily admit most of these concerns are only tangible if LLM generated code continues to be mistake-prone and unable to always fully understand the context required.
-Perhaps model makers will improve their models quality to such a high level these "when things go wrong" scenarios stop happening entirely.
+Perhaps model makers will improve their models' quality to such a high level these "when things go wrong" scenarios stop happening entirely.
 But I highly doubt it.
 The training data LLMs rely on for their pre-trained transformers contain the errors developers both produce and fix for a living.
-Any clever post-training patching solutions that don't fix that underlying principle will never eradicate a model's ability to hallucinate, make mistakes or simply misinterpret its context.
+Any clever post-training patching solutions that don't fix that underlying principle will never eradicate a model's ability to hallucinate, make mistakes, implement out-of-date solutions or simply misinterpret its context.

 I suppose the truth is none of us really know what will happen, how big or structurally sound this AI bubble is.
 Only water-cooled model-weight calculating time will tell.